-The principal activity of the Company is to undertake the provision of metering services within the group headed by Scottish Power UK plc ("the SPUK Group").
-Scottish Power UK plc ("SPUK"), the Company's intermediate parent company, is itself a subsidiary of Iberdrola, S.A., the ultimate parent undertaking.
+The principal activity of the Company is to undertake the provision of metering services within the group headed by Scottish Power UK plc ("SPUK"), the Company's intermediate parent company.
 The Company's cash flows are therefore dependent on the continuation, volume, and pricing of those operations and have been considered as part of the SPUK Group's cash flow forecasts, on which the directors of the SPUK Group have performed an assessment of reasonably possible downsides.

-To meet its working capital requirements, the Company participates in a UK centralised treasury function operated by the Company's intermediate parent company SPL, the parent company of SPUK.
-At 31 December 2022, the Company had a loan receivable of £25,700,000 with SPL.
+To meet its working capital requirements, the Company participates in a UK centralised treasury function operated by the Company's intermediate parent company, SPL, the parent company of SPUK.
 ScottishPower's treasury function works closely with Iberdrola to manage the Company's funding requirements.
 There has been no indication that these arrangements may change.